 - The Company may provide support to the Client as specified on our Site or in the Quote.
 If you require technical support, please contact the Company via support.awardforce.com.

 11. AVAILABILITY OF SITE AND SOFTWARE

 - Whilst the Company intends that access to the Software via the Site should be available on a 24 hour basis, it is possible that the Software or Site are unavailable due to maintenance or other development activity.

 - Where possible, the Company will provide notice to its Clients of any maintenance or development activity in advance by email.

-- The Company has implemented and will maintain security systems for the transmission of Data, consisting of encryption and "firewall" technologies that are understood in the industry to provide adequate security for the transmission of such information over the internet.
-The Company does not guarantee the security of the these services and the Company will not be responsible in the event of any infiltration of its security systems, provided that the Company has used commercially reasonable efforts to prevent any such infiltration.
+- The Company has implemented and will maintain security systems for the transmission and storage of Data, consisting of best-practice and state-of-the-art technologies that are accepted in the industry to provide appropriate security for the processing of Data over the internet.

 - Your feedback is important to us.
 We seek to resolve your concerns quickly and effectively.
 If you have any feedback or questions about our Services, please contact any member of our staff.

 - If there is a dispute between the Parties in relation to this Agreement, the Parties agree to the following dispute resolution procedure:

 - The complainant must tell the respondent in writing, the nature of the dispute, what outcome the complainant wants and what action the complainant thinks will settle the dispute.
 The Parties agree to meet in good faith to seek to resolve the dispute by agreement between them (“Initial Meeting”).